juicetanz/geoguessr-ai/README.md

 # geoguessr-ai

-A project intended to determine the location of images, able to be run on a Jetson Nano with the jetson-inference library.
+A project intended to determine the location of images.

 ![An example of the model's output](output.jpg)